 Advice for landlords and homeowners

 The government has introduced a range of measures for landlords and property owners during the coronavirus emergency.

-- Tenants having difficulty making rental payments are recommended to speak to their landlord.
-The government has is encouraging landlords to ‘show compassion’ and work together with tenants to put in place an affordable rent payment scheme.
+- Tenants having difficulty making rental payments should to speak to their landlord.
+The Government is encouraging landlords to ‘show compassion’ and to work with tenants to put in place an affordable rent payment scheme.
 Landlords and tenants are encouraged to work together to resolve disputes and arrears, taking account of tenants’ individual circumstances.

 - Landlords with buy-to-let mortgages whose tenants are impacted by the crisis can access a payment holiday on the understanding that landlords offer a similar rent holiday to their tenants.

 - Those with a Help to Buy equity loan will be offered interest payment holidays if they are struggling to pay due to coronavirus.

 While most landlords and property owners are being responsible, we have had reports of some who are ignoring the protections and putting unacceptable pressure on tenants.
-We have written to those who we believe are acting outside the rules to remind them of their responsibilities and to make clear that we will prosecute where the actions they take are unlawful.
-A copy of that letter has been published online.
+We have written to those landlords we believe are acting outside the rules to remind them of their responsibilities and to make it clear that we will prosecute where the actions they take are unlawful.